sapiensXXV/gate-limiter/README.md

 - [Jaehoon So](https://github.com/sapiensXXV)
 - Email: jhspacelover@naver.com
 ## License
-`gate-limmiter` is available under the `MIT license`.
+`gate-limiter` is available under the `MIT license`.
 See the [LICENSE](https://github.com/sapiensXXV/gate-limiter/blob/main/LICENSE) file for more info.